ibm-cloud-docs/Cloudant/api/cloudant_query.md

 To instruct a query to use a specific index, add the `use_index` parameter to the query.

-The value of the `use_index` parameter takes one of two formats:
+The value of the `use_index` parameter takes one of the following formats:

 -	`"use_index": "$DDOC"`
 -	`"use_index": ["$DDOC","$INDEX_NAME"]`